Echeveria 'Silveron Red'

-It is a hybrid of unknown parentage, created by Dick Wright in 1966.
+This hybrid is of unknown parentage created by Dick Wright in 1966.

 Echeveria 'Silveron Red' is an attractive succulent with short stem topped with a rosette of fleshy, undulate leaves in shades of dark red and with margins edged bright red.
 The rosette grows up to 8 inches (20 cm) in diameter.
 Leaves are covered with a powdery coating that makes them appear silvery.
 Flowers are pinkish-red and appear from spring to summer.

 How to Grow and Care for Echeveria 'Silveron Red'